HM Prison Prescoed: Today

 Prescoed is an open prison, accommodating Category D adult males.
 Inmates are normally transferred to Prescoed from other jails (mainly Cardiff, Swansea, Parc, Earlstoke, Channings Wood and sometimes HMP Usk), to serve out the latter parts of their sentences, and re-integrate back into the community before release.
-Accommodation at the prison is divided into at least 10 purpose-built living units, some with single rooms, rest being doubles where each prisoner usually has his own room key.
+Accommodation at the prison is divided into at least 10 purpose-built living units, some with single rooms, the rest being doubles, where each prisoner usually has his own room key.

 All prisoners are interviewed by the Learning and Skills Department of the prison in their first week at Prescoed.
 A range of education is offered to inmates on a full-time and part-time basis.
 Vocational training is also offered at Prescoed through work placements.
 Many inmates work on the prison's farm, which has 120 dairy cattle plus young stock, along with a small herd of pedigree Welsh Black cattle.
 There is also a sawmill, from which wood products, sourced from a 160 acre woodland, are being developed by prisoners and staff.

 Other facilities at the prison include a library, IT suites, gym, and a chaplaincy service.
 The prison has an operational capacity of 230.

 Prescoed has a football team competing in the Gwent Central League.
 In 2020 the league initially banned them from competing, but turned back on their decision.
 As of 2019 it is the only prison football team in Wales.